redpanda-data/connect/website/docs/components/inputs/kinesis_balanced.md

      lib/input/kinesis_balanced.go
 -->

-BETA: This input is a beta component and is subject to change outside of major version releases.
+BETA: This component is experimental and therefore subject to change outside of major version releases.

 Receives messages from a Kinesis stream and automatically balances shards across consumers.